 I would definitely recommend buying a specific suit.
 It was warm on the swim, and importantly very flexible on the run.
 The biggest surprise to me was that the suit felt extremely comfortable on the run, and I didn’t feel any restriction.
 Other advantages of the suit that I chose include front zip (to ease opening and rolling down if you get very hot), separate sleeves (again to adjust temperature), small pockets to store nutrition and an integrated whistle (required at some races).

-The final accessory, which we took but didn’t, use was the Orca Bungee Cord.
 In most teams of two, one of the swimmers is stronger than the other and I saw many slower swimmers being considerably assisted by their teammate as they were tied together.
 Practice with the kit is critical before race day though as swimming whilst attached to a rope is a different experience!
 Depending on the temperature of the water you may also want to use a neoprene swim hat and wetsuit gloves.

 Choice of run shoes is also important.
 I chose the Salomon Speedcross 4 Shoes because they have great grip (important as you transition out of the water onto a variety of terrain, including slippery rocks), are relatively lightweight and have a solid snug fit.

 Kit aside, the key to success, as it is with any event, is training.
 I would recommend doing a number of training sessions with your partner in your race kit.
 Working together is critical.
 It’s a long race, so understanding each others’ strengths and weaknesses are and how to pace the event is important.

 Although the distances for swimming and running are long the alternation between swimming and running does give either your upper body or lower body muscle groups some recovery time in between sections.
 In my experience this means that one doesn’t need to do such long distance training for each of the disciplines as one would do if training for a single discipline event of the equivalent distance.